LarryNaaa/Technical-Summary/Java.md

 >
 > > if there are multiple static code blocks, they will be executed in sequence

+#### What is the difference between static nested class and inner class?
+there are two kinds of class in Java, one is called **top level class** and other is called **nested class**.

+As name suggested top level class is a class which is declared in .java file and not enclosed under any other class.

+On other hand nested class is declared inside another class.
+The class which enclosed nested class is known as Outer class.

+In Java programming language you can not make a top level class static.
+We can only make nested class either static or non static.
+If you make a nested class non static then it also referred as Inner class.

+1. Nested static class doesn't need reference of Outer class but non static nested class or Inner class requires Outer class reference.
+We can not create instance of Inner class without creating instance of Outer class.
+But we can create instance of static nested class directly.

+2. Static nested class cannot access non static members.
+While Inner class can access both static and non static member of Outer class.

 ### final
 A non-access modifier used for classes, attributes and methods, which makes them non-changeable (impossible to inherit or override)